+385 95 5555 677 Nederlands

 We reuse glass that comes into our house for our home made jams and wines, with old paper we make paper bricks to burn in the wood stove, old clothes we give away or are used as rags.
 Food leftovers go to the dog or cats, compost goes to the rabbits or the chickens.
 With old car oil we paint the wooden constructions on our terrain and old metal goes to the scrap yard.

 We don't use much electrical equipment; we do a lot by hand (principles 5 & 9).
 We don't need an electricity consuming vacuum cleaner because all floors can be swept and the rugs we use in winter, can be aired.

 Permaculture & Food

-Our ecological vegetable garden has small, usually round beds with a big variety (principle 10: use & value diversity) of colorfull vegetable and herb combinations to help each other (principle 8: integrate rather than segregate).
+Our ecological vegetable garden has small, usually round beds with a big variety (principle 10: Use & value diversity) of colorful vegetable and herb combinations to help each other (principle 8: Integrate rather than segregate).